Water Temperature for Espresso: Everything You MUST Know

 There is also another set of standard for this.

 Then, you must know the right dosage of ground coffee to achieve your perfect cup.
-And another set of standard in using an espresso machine.
+And another set of standard in using the best espresso machine you can get, like the Breville Barista Express.

 If you will use a water less than 91 degrees Celsius (195 degrees Fahrenheit), this will not extract the ground coffee properly.